 What are the advantages of thin/flat cables?

-Why are almost all of the cable manufacturers bringing "thin" cables onto the market now?
+Why are almost all cable manufacturers bringing "thin" cables onto the market?

 In addition, our flat cables only occupy about a quarter of the space that a round cable would need.
 This optimizes air circulation while making it easier to find and handle cables since everything remains visible.